 Less meat is nearly always better for your carbon footprint than sustainable meat.

-- Incorporate in your diet more of the foods with the lowest environmental impact, like whole-grain cereals, fruits, vegetables, legumes, olive oil.
+You can start adding more of the most eco-friendly foods with the lowest environmental impact, which include whole-grain cereals, fruits, vegetables, legumes, olive oil, etc.

-- Eat more plant-based protein sources like tofu, beans, peas, and nuts, as they have the lowest carbon footprint, too.
+You can consider consuming more plant-based protein sources like tofu, beans, peas, and nuts, as they also have the lowest carbon footprint.
+And if you are open and curious about a 100% plant-based diet, you can try to go vegan slowly with my guide.

 Other ways to become more sustainable with food are:

-- Eat local – Local food has a lower environmental impact.
-Whenever possible, support and buy from local farmers’ markets and shops.
+- Eat local – Whenever possible, buy from local farmers’ markets and shops.

-- Meal prep – Make food at home and bring it to university, or work.
-This will save you money and reduce plastic packaging from to-go foods or snacks.
+- Meal prep – To save money & reduce plastic wraps from to-go foods or snacks.

 2. Save energy

-By using less energy, you can not only save money but also reduce carbon emissions.
+By using less energy, you can save money and reduce carbon emissions.
+There are various small actions you can do that will pile up in the long run.

-- Unplug your devices – Always-on but inactive devices can add 1,300 kilowatt-hours or $165 anually, to your household’s electricity bill.
-Yikes.
-Try to always unplug things that you don’t actively use.
-That can be anything from a plugged-in phone charger, tv, printer, radio, alarm clock, microwave, etc.
+Also, did you know that always-on, inactive devices can add 1,300 kilowatt-hours, or $165 annually, to your household’s electricity bill?
+To avoid that, unplug things you don’t actively use.
+That can be a plugged-in phone charger, printer, radio, alarm clock, microwave, etc.

-Some additional tips that can help you to save energy but require more time and effort include:
+Some additional tips that can help you save energy include:

-- Switch to LED Lighting – One of the most energy-efficient forms of light.
-Just make sure the heat is not trapped around the bulb so it doesn’t get too hot, and it burns out faster.
+- Switch to LED Lighting – Ensure the heat is not trapped around the bulb so it doesn’t get too hot and burn out faster.

 - Invest in energy-efficient equipment wherever possible – because older devices often use more energy than new ones.

-- Green energy – Sign up with alternative energy providers to generate electricity without releasing fossil carbon.
-It might be solar or wind.
-You decide what your best options are.
+- Green energy – Sign up with alternative energy providers, like solar or wind.
+Check what options you have.

 3. Save water

 - Run the dishwasher with only a full load – Can save more than 3,400 gallons of water each year.
-Wait for full loads for your clothes, too.
+Wait for full loads of your clothes, too.

-- Take shorter showers – Add a 4-minute shower timer to remind you when to get out of the shower.
-I like to play a cool song on my phone and to use it as a “timer”.
+- Take shorter showers – Add a 4-minute shower timer to remind you when to get out.
+I like to play music, and use a song as a “timer.”

 - Take cold showers – Cold water uses less energy, plus you are likely to stay in the shower for less time.
 So, if you are brave enough, start taking cold showers.
 They are pretty good for you anyway. (have you ever heard of Wim Hof?)